 Apart from being low on energy and having crazy mood swings, there’s another way of finding out if you have vitamin D deficiency.
 Well, we are talking about your tongue.
 If your tongue experiences burning pain or hot sensations, then chances are that you may be suffering from low vitamin D levels.
 This is a symptom that is more or less neglected and goes unnoticed and undiagnosed for years.
 That is why we urge you to take notice of it and visit your doctor to get it checked and corrected on time.
 However, before you get to it, let’s explore this symptom of vitamin D3 deficiency in detail.

 The Burning Tongue or Burning Mouth Syndrome

-If you happen to experience numbness, dry mouth or unpleasant taste along with sporadic bouts of burning or hot sensations on the tongue, lips or anywhere in the mouth every time you eat something, chances are that you may have the burning tongue or burning mouth syndrome.
+If you happen to experience numbness, dry mouth, or unpleasant taste along with sporadic bouts of burning or hot sensations on the tongue, lips, or anywhere in the mouth every time you eat something, chances are that you may have the burning tongue or burning mouth syndrome.
 If the pain is unbearable every time you eat something, you must get it medically checked immediately.
-The best way to cure the problem is to obviously diagnose it at its roots.
+The best way to cure the problem is to diagnose it at its roots.
 In some cases, the root cause of a burning tongue or burning mouth syndrome could be a vitamin D deficiency.
-That is why it is imperative that you get a blood test done to check your vitamin levels checked. .
+That is why you must get a blood test done to check your vitamin levels.

-Research suggests that the burning tongue or burning mouth syndrome can occur due to deficiencies of other vitamins and minerals as well, such as vitamin B6, vitamin B1, zinc, and the like.
-One must also get their thyroid hormone and glucose levels checked to rule out the possibility of any abnormalities.
+Research suggests that the burning tongue or burning mouth syndrome can occur due to deficiencies of other vitamins and minerals as well, such as vitamin B6, vitamin B1, and zinc.
+One must also get their thyroid hormone, and glucose levels checked to rule out the possibility of any abnormalities.

 Why Is It Important To Have Optimum Vitamin D3 Levels In The Body?